CadQuery/cadquery/doc/quickstart.rst

     1. The :py:meth:`cadquery.Workplane.rect` function draws a rectangle.  **forConstruction=True**
        tells CadQuery that this rectangle will not form a part of the solid, but we are just using it to help define some other geometry.
-    2. The center point of a workplane on a face is always at the center of the face, which works well here
-    3. Unless you specifiy otherwise, a rectangle is drawn with its center on the current workplane center-- in this case, the center of the top face of the block.
+    2. Unless you specifiy otherwise, a rectangle is drawn with its center on the current workplane center-- in this case, the center of the top face of the block.
 So this rectangle will be centered on the face.